pyroM1/photobooth/README.md

     cd ..
     ./photobooth.sh

-This is not neatly integrated yet.
+This is not neatly integrated.
 (See line 41 of camera.py).

-Although this is already faster for previews than gphoto2cffi and piggyphoto, it is not yet optimized.
+Although this is already faster for previews than gphoto2cffi, it is not yet optimized.
 In particular, using PILLOW Images seems to affect the speed.
 (Try ./rtitest.py to see the FPS when using a pure pygame implementation.)